bp4mc2/fbm-in-rdf/Comparing FBM and RDF datamodels.md

 ## Introduction

+In our project we try to develop a method that ensures that the meaning of data is always clear.
+In this method we want to use RDF because that  makes it easy to link data tot ist (modelling) meta-data.
+Furthermore we want to us FBM as a modeling method to describe data in a way that is simple enough to be understood by the domain experts, however layman in datamodelling domain, and precise en formal enough do to mechaniical reasoning.
+Therefor we have to combine thes two techniques.

 RDF is in essence a way to store data using IRI's and literals in triples.
 FBM is a way to model data starting from facts expressed as readable sentences.
 So a priori these are two concepts dealing with data in a complete different ways.
 Where is de link?
 Well there are many: